What is a Sober Living Home?

 Sober Living Homes in Los Angeles

-Los Angeles is known for having a high quantity of sober living homes run by dedicated staff.
+Los Angeles is known for having a high quantity of sober houses run by dedicated staff.
 Even people living outside of Southern California frequently flock to the City of Angels to get sober.
-Why Los Angeles for sober living?
 Los Angeles offers a number of advantages to people trying to stop using drugs and alcohol.
 Even among other major cities, Los Angeles is known for its thriving recovery community.

 Thousands of 12-step meetings are available at all hours of the day within walking distance, or just a short drive away.
 Individuals who need outside help in the form of therapy, medical assistance, or outpatient treatment have countless options to choose from in the vicinity.
 However, recovery aside, Los Angeles is simply an attractive and pleasant place to be while going through major life changes.

-Whether a sober living home is located on the outskirts of LA or in a vital city center, residents can be guaranteed access to beaches, gyms, college campuses, and the other multitudes of resources and attractions for which Los Angeles is known.
+Whether a sober residence is located on the outskirts of LA or in a vital city center, residents can be guaranteed access to beaches, gyms, college campuses, and the other multitudes of resources and attractions for which Los Angeles is known.

 Types of Sober Living Homes

-Los Angeles is also home to the majority of the United States’ structured sober living homes.
-Structured sober living homes are distinct from other kinds of sober living homes in that they offer far more scheduling and guidance for residents.
-Structured sober living homes are designed to provide an evidence-based and effective program for staying sober.
+Los Angeles is also home to the majority of the United States’ structured sober homes.
+Structured homes are distinct from other kinds of homes in that they offer far more scheduling and guidance for residents.
+Structured sober homes are designed to provide an evidence-based and effective program for staying sober.
 Many of them work to help residents develop a strong value system and a new way of living their lives.
-While all types of sober living homes support residents’ efforts to get sober, structured sober living homes up the ante in terms of their involvement in residents’ lives.
+While all types of sober homes support residents’ efforts to get sober, structured sober homes up the ante in terms of their involvement in residents’ lives.

 Single Sex Sober Living Homes